-College of the Mainland's Student Success Center located in the Administration Building has information regarding programs and services for students interested in assistance regarding drug and alcohol issues.
+College of the Mainland's Student Success Center located in the Doyle Family Administration Building or the Community Resource Center located in the Student Center has information regarding programs and services for students interested in assistance regarding drug and alcohol issues.
 Should this information not meet your needs you may speak with a Counselor who will assist you in locating appropriate community resources.
 Seeking help is confidential and will not alone result in disciplinary action.
 For more information, contact 409-933-8379.
 In addition, the following toll-free hotline numbers and local resources may be of use to you or someone you know in the event help or advice is sought.